 The picnic areas are on the parking (by keeping your ticket, you can go out for the lunch and come back after you rest) and near the play area.

 The snack-bar is opened in July and August.
-It proposes sandwiches, pasta boxs and drinks.
+It proposes sandwiches and drinks.

 Another refreshment area is opened the afternoon of July and August, near the orangutans’ enclosure.